Zameer Choudrey, Baron Choudrey: Career

 In 1984, Choudrey qualified as an accountant with Simmons, Cohen, Fine and Partners (now Simmons Gainsford LLP).
 He is a Fellow of the Institute of Chartered Accountants in England and Wales and is also a member of the Institute of Directors in London.
 In November 2014 he received an honorary doctorate from the University of Kent.

 He joined Bestway Group in 1984 as Financial Controller; he played a key role in the expansion of the Group's wholesale business through the acquisition of Bashin Cash & Carry in 1984, Crown Crest Limited in 1987 and Link Cash & Carry in 1988.

 In 1990, Choudrey was appointed the finance director of Bestway Group.
 During the mid 1990s he was assigned the task of business diversification by the board of directors and in 1995 he was appointed chief executive of Bestway Cement.

-In October 2002 having led the acquisition of United Bank Limited (UBL); he was appointed to the board of UBL.
+In October 2002, having led the acquisition of United Bank Limited (UBL), he was appointed to the board of UBL.
 Since then he has been a director of UBL Insurers.

 In July 2014 under his leadership Bestway Group acquired the Co-op's pharmacy business for £620 million or US$1.06 billion.
-Co-op pharmacy is the UK's third largest independent pharmacy business and the largest in Wales.
+The Co-operative Pharmacy was the UK's third largest independent pharmacy business and the largest in Wales.
+The business has since been re-named Well Pharmacy.

-At the time of acquisition, pharmacy business was expected to increase the group's annual turnover to over £3 billion and the group's global workforce would increase to 33,600 people, with over 11,900 people employed in the UK.